 Like adjustable pliers, adjustable wrenches allow you to fit the wrench to almost any size you need.
-This is invaluable if you find yourself in a situation with a non-standard size object.
+This is invaluable if you find yourself with a non-standard-size object.

 5. Allen Wrenches

-You can never be without Allen wrenches, which makes it one of our personal favorites.
+You can never be without Allen wrenches, which makes them one of our personal favorites.
 These wrenches have a small, L-shaped design that helps you loosen and tighten hexagon-shaped settings.

 6. Pipe Wrenches

 Pipe wrenches allow you to grip and turn soft pipes or fittings.
-These wrenches are absolutely necessary for almost any trade job.
+They are essential for almost any trade job.

-If you are an apprentice electrician, then you probably already own a variety of screwdrivers.
-Nevertheless, here are the most important screwdrivers to make sure you have on hand:
+If you are an apprentice electrician, you probably already own a variety of screwdrivers.
+Nevertheless, here are the most important screwdrivers to own:

 7. Phillips Head Screwdrivers

-The Phillips head screwdriver is by far the most common screwdriver type.
-Assume you will use this on almost every job.
-We recommend carrying two or more on hand to make sure that you have it whenever needed.
+The Phillips head screwdriver is by far the most common screwdriver type, and you’re likely to use one for almost every job.
+We recommend carrying two or more on hand.

 8. Multi-Tip Screwdriver

-On the job, you will occasionally find a weird sized screw.
+On the job, you will occasionally find an odd-sized screw.
 Make sure you have what you need by putting a multi-tip screwdriver in your kit.
-This will allow you to still work even on nonstandard screws.
+It will allow you to still work on nonstandard screws.

 9. Flat-Head Screwdrivers

-Another highly popular screwdriver that you will use constantly is a flat-head screwdriver.
-You will need an entire kit of these, ranging in a variety of sizes.
-To save some money, look for a screwdriver kit that includes both Phillips and flat-head screwdrivers in various sizes.
+Another popular screwdriver that you will use constantly is a flat-head screwdriver.
+You will need an entire kit of these, ranging in sizes.
+To save money, look for a screwdriver kit that includes Phillips and flat-head screwdrivers in various sizes.

 10. Stubby Flat-Head Screwdrivers

 A stubby flat-head screwdriver is like a regular flat-head screwdriver but with a square blade tip.
-This allows it to reach incredibly tight spaces that other screwdriver simply can’t reach.
+This allows it to reach incredibly tight spaces that other screwdrivers simply can’t reach.

 11. Conduit Reamer